San7o/San7o/README.md

 - [micro-hash.h](https://github.com/San7o/micro-hash.h): quick and dirty hash functions in C99, with some benchmarks.
 - [micro-draw.h](https://github.com/San7o/micro-draw.h): a 2D software renderer.
 - [hll.h](https://github.com/San7o/hll.h): configurable, header-only implementation of HyperLogLog, used for approximating the cardinality of large multisets.
 - [bloom-filter.h](https://github.com/San7o/bloom-filter.h): A configurable, header-only implementation of bloom filters, a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
-- [consistent-hasher.h](https://github.com/San7o/consistent-hasher.h): implementation of consistent hashing, useful for distributing keys across a dynamic set of nodes.
+- [rendezvous-hasher.h](https://github.com/San7o/rendezvous-hasher.h): dependency-free implementation of Rendezvous Hashing (a.k.a.
+Highest Random Weight hashing), useful for distributing keys across a dynamic set of nodes.
+- [consistent-hasher.h](https://github.com/San7o/consistent-hasher.h): implementation of consistent hashing, alternative to rendezvous-hashing.
 - [hashmap.h](https://github.com/San7o/hashmap.h): implementation of an hashmap for any type.
 - [hashset.h](https://github.com/San7o/hashset.h): implementation of an hashset for any type.
 - [llist.h](https://github.com/San7o/llist.h): a type-safe, generic doubly-linked list in C99.